-Drive, instead, on the roads less traveled, and you will be rewarded with lovely views, a sense of leisurely discovery, charming villages, and foliage that’s every bit as dramatic as that along the busier routes.
+Drive, instead, on the roads less traveled, and you will be met with lovely views, charming villages, and foliage that’s every bit as dramatic as that along the busier routes.

 Vermont’s Route 100